Xero349/Data-Cleaning-and-Preparation-Project_MY-SQL/README.md

+# NOTE:
- (NOTE) Read the Screenshots in order by number.
+ Read the Screenshots in order by number.

 This project demonstrates how to perform data cleaning using MySQL Workbench and SQL.
 The focus is on transforming a raw layoffs dataset into a clean, consistent, and analysis-ready format.

-The objectives of this project are the following:
+# The objectives of this project are the following:

 -Import raw data into a staging table for safe transformation.